gajis/alx-system_engineering-devops/0x02-shell_redirections/README.md

-print Hello, World
-save current state of directory displays a confused smiley
+script that displays a xonfused smiley